 DŌ Cookie Dough Confections — 550 LaGuardia Place (400 ft./2 min. walk)

 Whether you’re a fan of ice cream, cookie dough or both, this shop has got your covered.
-With a wide variety of flavors and combinations, DŌ Cookie Dough Confections has something to satisfy every sweet tooth.
-Variety is the spice of life, and flavors range from churro to red velvet.
+With a wide variety of flavors and combinations, DŌ Cookie Dough Confections has something to satisfy every sweet tooth, from churros to red velvet.
 The shop also serves vegan and gluten free options.
 Click here for information about hours and menu.

 Grom — 233 Bleecker Street (.5 miles/7 min. walk)